 When to Prune Azaleas

 The ASA says it’s best to prune azaleas in the early spring before new buds form.
 This gives the plant a full season to fill out and grow new wood.
-Curtis says to also prune right after the blooms have faded, to get the best flower display for the following season.
-She adds that you should remove dead, dying or damaged branches at any time of the year.
+Curtis advises you to prune right after the blooms have faded to get the best flower display for the following season.
+She adds that you should remove dead, dying or damaged branches any time throughout the year.

 How to Prune Azaleas